 <Bitbucket Home Directory>\shared\ folder and open the

 bitbucket.properties file.
 This is the file where the server get the information about the database inuse.
 Change the name of the database to reflect your new database.
 I use PostgreSQL, so my file has the following line:

 I have, only, changed the name of the database (

 newBitbucketDatabase).
-Note that although I used Caps, for Bitbucket this is not relevant as it ignores cases.
-Now, you can start the server up.
+Note that although I used Caps, this is not relevant as BitBucket ignores cases.
+Now, you can restart the server.